Karl W. Gruenberg: Education and career

 At the age of eleven, Gruenberg was one of the many Jewish children sent from Austria to Great Britain as part of the Kindertransport in 1939.
 Most of the Kindertransport children never saw their parents again but Karl was lucky and his mother soon joined him, and they moved to London in 1943 where he entered Kilburn Grammar School.
-In 1946 he won a scholarship to study mathematics at Magdalene College, Cambridge, where he received a BA degree in 1950 (duly upgraded to MA (Cantab.) in 1954.
+In 1946 he won a scholarship to study mathematics at Magdalene College, Cambridge, where he received a BA degree in 1950 (duly promoted to MA (Cantab.) in 1954).
 He was appointed as an Assistant Lecturer in Mathematics at Queen Mary College, London University from 1953 to 1955.
 He got his PhD in 1954 under Philip Hall at Cambridge with his treatise "A Contribution to the Theory of Commutators in Groups and Associative Rings".
 He was awarded a Commonwealth Fund Fellowship which made it possible for him to spend 1955–56 at Harvard and then 1956–57 at the Institute for Advanced Study in Princeton, New Jersey.
 In 1948 he became a British citizen.

 In 1967 he moved back to Queen Mary College where he became a leading figure in the algebra research community and where he remained for the rest of his career.
 He became a professor in the Department of Pure Mathematics where he worked with Bertram Huppert and Wolfgang Gaschütz organising the group theory conferences at the Mathematical Research Institute of Oberwolfach in Germany.

 He had a son Mark and a daughter Anne by his first wife Katherine.
 For thirty years he was married to his second wife Margaret.